Bumped United passenger walks away with $10,000 voucher

-A United Airlines passenger bumped from a flight on walking away with a travel voucher isn't terribly surprising -- except that hers was worth $10,000.
+A United Airlines passenger bumped from a flight and walking away with a travel voucher isn't terribly surprising -- but for one flyer, it was worth $10,000.

 For Allison Preiss, a communications director from Washington who began tweeting Thursday morning from Dulles International Airport after she was asked to deboard, her travel experience ended much better than it began.